LuckyTurtleDev/crab-hole/README.md

 trust_nx_responses = false
 ```

+## Validation
+The config can be validated by running the following command.

+`cargo run -- --validate`

+This only validates the config, block- and allowlists, and does not start the DNS server.
+If the validation fails, the program exits with the error code `1`.

 ## DNSSEC Issues
 Due to an upstream issue of [hickory-dns](https://github.com/hickory-dns/hickory-dns/issues/2429), non DNSSEC sites will not be resolved if `validate = true`.
 Only DNSSEC capable sites will be resolved with this setting.